 Confidential Information means any information regarding the terms of this Agreement and any information, in whatever form, regarding the business or operations of Reuters or Enron that the disclosing party designates as confidential at the time of disclosure, whether orally or in writing; provided that Confidential Information shall not include information which: (a) at or prior to the time of disclosure by the disclosing party was known to the receiving party through lawful means; (b) at or after the time of disclosure by the disclosing party becomes generally available to the public through no act or omission on the receiving party’s part; (c) is developed by the receiving party independent of any Confidential Information it receives from the disclosing party; or (d) the receiving party receives from a third person free to make such disclosure without breach of any legal obligation.

 The receiving party acknowledges the confidential nature of the disclosing party's Confidential Information and agrees that it shall not disclose the disclosing party's Confidential Information to any other person, or use any Confidential Information for any purpose other than as contemplated hereby, without the prior written consent of the disclosing party.
 Each party hereto agrees to take reasonable precautions (no less rigorous than the receiving party takes with respect to its own comparable Confidential Information) to prevent unauthorized or inadvertent disclosure of the other party’s Confidential Information.
-Notwithstanding the foregoing, a receiving party may disclose Confidential Information of a disclosing party: (a) pursuant to any statute, regulation, order, subpoena or document discovery request, provided that prior written notice of such disclosure is furnished to the disclosing party as soon as practicable in order to afford the disclosing party an opportunity to seek, at its own expense, a protective order (it being agreed that if the disclosing party is unable to obtain or does not seek a protective order and the receiving party is legally compelled to disclose such information, disclosure of such information may be made without liability); and (b) to its directors officers, employees and agents and those of its affiliates to the extent that it is necessary for the purpose of this Agreement provided that such persons are aware of and agree to abide by obligations of confidence no less stringent than those set out in this Agreement in respect of the Confidential Information.
+Notwithstanding the foregoing, a receiving party may disclose Confidential Information of a disclosing party: (a) pursuant to any statute, regulation, order, subpoena or document discovery request associated with or provided as part of a governmental administrative or judicial proceeding, provided that prior written notice of such disclosure is furnished to the disclosing party as soon as practicable in order to afford the disclosing party an opportunity to seek, at its own expense, a protective order (it being agreed that if the disclosing party is unable to obtain or does not seek a protective order and the receiving party is legally compelled to disclose such information, disclosure of such information may be made without liability provided that the level of disclosure is consistent with the level determined by legal counsel as being necessary to comply under the circumstances); and (b) to its directors officers, employees and agents and those of its affiliates to the extent that it is necessary for the purpose of this Agreement provided that such persons are aware of and agree to abide by obligations of confidence no less stringent than those set out in this Agreement in respect of the Confidential Information.

 A breach of this Section 16 is a material breach of this Agreement.